đź“– Syllabus

 Labs

-There will be 13 labs in total.
-Each week you attend and submit the lab will earn you 1 âlab pointâ, up to a maximum of 10 lab points.
+There will be 13 lab worksheets in total.
+Each lab worksheet you submit will earn you 1 lab point, up to a maximum of 10 lab points.
 Your lab score will be the number of lab points you earn out of 10.
-This means you can miss up to 3 labs for any reason (late add, extenuating circumstances, etc.) and still earn a full lab score.
-This flexibility is provided in lieu of allowing for remote submissions, since we really believe in the power of working on problems in-person and on-paper with other students.
+This means you can skip up to 3 labs for any reason (late add, extenuating circumstances, etc.) and still earn a full lab score.
 Details can be found in the Grades section below.
-(The course schedule currently shows 14 lab sections; we will either cancel one throughout the term or give everyone full attendance credit for one of them.)

 Homeworks